bridgeutopia/simple-sinatra-mvc/README.md

 $ createdb database_name
 ```

+Normally, you already have a `postgres` user with a blank password.
+Otherwise, please refer to the PostgreSQL documentation and create a new user.

 You may have to update `config.ru` and files on config directory as needed.

 ## Rake Tasks